 Car insurance discounts for new drivers in California

 New drivers pay more for car insurance than more experienced drivers, but they can take steps to reduce their car insurance rates.
-In addition to keeping their driving record clean, new drivers can also see if they qualify for any of these popular auto insurance discounts.[2]
+In addition to keeping their driving record clean, new drivers can also see if they qualify for any of these common auto insurance discounts.[2]

 Good student discount: Many insurers reward students with good grades, so teen drivers have some extra motivation to study.